Slide Journal of Current Oncology and Medical Sciences (JCOMS)

 Aims and scope

-Journal of Current Oncology and Medical Sciences (JCOMS) is an Open Access, peer-reviewed and multidisciplinary journal which publishes original articles, review articles, case reports and all types of articles in all fields of medical sciences, particularly clinical and molecular oncology, cancer genetics, cancer immunotherapy, health sciences and pharmaceutical sciences.
+Journal of Current Oncology and Medical Sciences (JCOMS) is an Open Access, peer-reviewed journal that publishes original articles, review articles, case reports, and all types of articles in all branches of oncological sciences and also general medicine which is related to oncology, cancer research, and diseases with inflammation and inflammatory origination.

 • Title page